 firstname.lastname@example.org | (404) 385-4706

-Russ Clark is a senior research scientist in Georgia Tech's School of Computer Science, who engages hundreds of students each semester in mobile development, networking, and the Internet of Things.
+Russ Clark is a senior research scientist in the Institute of People and Technology, who engages hundreds of students each semester in mobile development, networking, and the Internet of Things.
 He emphasizes innovation, entrepreneurship, and industry involvement in student projects and application development.
 He's co-director of the Georgia Tech Research Network Operations Center (GT-RNOC), which supports research efforts across campus, and principal leader of the Convergence Innovation Competition, which pairs students and industry sponsors on novel projects.
 He has played a leadership role in the NSF GENI project, leading both the GT campus trials efforts as well as the GENI@SoX regional deployment and the Software-Defined Exchange (SDX).
 Russ is active in the startup community, including roles with the National Science Foundation Innovation Corps program and as a principle with Empire Technologies during its acquisition by Concord Communications.

 Maribeth Gandy Coleman